Thomas-Basham/Reading-Notes/Code 201/Reading Notes/class-12.md

 # class 12

-## Assorted bits of documentation
+## Assorted bits of documentation:

 ### Read this [article](https://www.webdesignerdepot.com/2013/11/easily-create-stunning-animated-charts-with-chart-js/) on the Chart.js API

     Chart.js is a javascript plugin that lets you make fantastic looking charts

     You have to download the chart.js file folder through github Then paste the Chart.min.js file into the folder you are working in Import the script into the html and create a new chart in js

-  <canvas id="name" width="600" height="400"></canvas> to create a canvas to start. pick width, height, and id
+    < canvas id="name" width="600" height="400"></canvas> to create a canvas to start. pick width, height, and id

     Create a window into the DOM in javascript file

     Create a variable with data to finish rendering chart.
     Example from the article for simple line chart:

     var buyers = document.getElementById('buyers').getContext('2d');
     new Chart(buyers).Line(buyerData);

     var buyerData = {
     labels : ["January","February","March","April","May","June"],
     datasets : [
       {
       fillColor : "rgba(172,194,132,0.4)",
       strokeColor : "#ACC26D",
       pointColor : "#fff",
       pointStrokeColor : "#9DB86D",
       data : [203,156,99,251,305,247]
       }
     ]
     }

 ### [Chart.js docs](http://www.chartjs.org/docs/) You’ll be needing these